Do you feel like the “crypto universe” is a bit, well, cryptic?

 Common Types of Cryptocurrencies

-The field of cryptocurrencies is constantly expanding – as of January 2021, there are more than 4,000 cryptocurrencies that exist!
-While it would be difficult to list them all, there are some digital currencies that are fairly well-known now.
+The number of available cryptocurrencies is constantly changing – as of March 2022, there are more than 18,000 cryptocurrencies that exist!
+While it would be difficult to list them all, there are some digital currencies that are fairly well-known.

 Bitcoin is often referred to as the cryptocurrency trend-setter.
 Mainstream financial publications post its price ticker on their websites, and it is the cryptocurrency that is talked about most in the news media.
-Since interest in Bitcoin took off a few years ago, there is more discussion around other cryptocurrencies like Litecoin, Ethereum, Bitcoin Cash, and others.
+Since interest in Bitcoin took off, there is more discussion around other cryptocurrencies like Litecoin, Ethereum, Bitcoin Cash, and others.

 Risk Associated with Crypto-assets